samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 2. LIME-based Feature Relevance: Use Local Interpretable Model-Agnostic Explanations (LIME) to generate visual explanations for each model’s predictions, identifying the key image features influencing those decisions.
 3. IoU Calculation: Compute Intersection over Union (IoU) scores to quantitatively compare the LIME-generated visual explanations with ground-truth regions of interest, ensuring that the models are focusing on relevant features.

+**Dependies**

+Dependencies for Matlallb
+1. MATLAB: Ensure you have MATLAB R2021a or later installed.

+2. Deep Learning Toolbox: Required for working with neural networks and deep learning models.

+3. Computer Vision Toolbox (optional): This toolbox is useful for image processing tasks, but it is not strictly necessary if you are only using basic functionalities.

+4. Parallel Computing Toolbox (optional): If you intend to run computations in parallel for improved performance.

+5. MATLAB Coder (optional): Required if you wish to generate C/C++ code from your MATLAB code.